ClubNix/Josix/README.md

 - Get all the required packages :
   - `pip install -r requirements.txt`

-- Configure the database :
-  - Go on the project [BDDNix](https://github.com/ClubNix/BDDNix)
-  - Install and launch the project by following the instructions in the [README](https://github.com/ClubNix/BDDNix/blob/main/Readme.md) file

 - Add your informations :
 	- Create a `.env` file for the `docker-compose.yml` with these informations (default values given):
 ```